 What happens after an HVAC technician identifies a cracked heat exchanger?

-Once you have a confirmed diagnosis from an expert, your firstquestion will likely be whether the part can be repaired or if replacement is the only option.
+Once you have a confirmed diagnosis from an expert, your initialquestion will likely be whether the part can be repaired or if replacement is the only option.
 Unfortunately, industry standard is that the heat exchanger must be replaced.
-In fact, the American Gas Association says that any visible crack or hole is reason for requiring replacement of the heat exchanger or furnace.
+In fact, the American Gas Association advises that any visible crack or hole is reason for requiring replacement of the heat exchanger or furnace.

 If my heat exchanger has failed, do I have to replace the furnace?

-Service Experts Heating & Air Conditioning advises changing your carbon monoxide detectors every five years and checking your carbon monoxide detectors every month to make sure the batteries and alarm are working effectively.
-And by keeping up with the routine maintenance of your equipment, you will have peace of mind knowing that it’s going to be safe.
-If you suspect a problem with your heat exchanger or need to have an analysis of carbon monoxide levels in your home, call R & M Climate Control Service Experts Heating & Air Conditioning today at 865-229-6176 or schedule an appointment online
+Service Experts Heating & Air Conditioning advises changing your carbon monoxide detectors every five years and checking your carbon monoxide detectors each month to make sure the batteries and alarm are working effectively.
+And by keeping up with the regular maintenance of your equipment, you will have peace of mind knowing that it’s going to be safe.
+If you suspect a problem with your heat exchanger or need to have an analysis of carbon monoxide levels in your home, call R & M Climate Control Service Experts today at 865-229-6176 or schedule an appointment online